vitgithup/CryptocurrencyPriceTracker/README.md

 ## coinmarketcap.com
-user API from coinmarketcap.com use Quotes Latest v2.
+user API from coinmarketcap.com use Quotes Latest v2. <br>
 By change cryptocurrency name to slug as the query parameters.

 ### Quotes Latest v2